rsmp-nordic/tlc_programming/fixed_time.md

 Each command lists the signal groups it affects.

-For example, consider a simple four-legged interesction with A and B directions.
-The intersction has four singal groups: a1, a2, b1 and b2.
+For example, consider a simple four-legged interesection with A and B directions.
+The intersection has four singal groups: a1, a2, b1 and b2.

 A simnple fixed time program for this intersection mighth have a cycle length of 60s, with the A direction being green for the first 30s, and the B direction being green for the last 30s.